Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 Hopefully you didn't sneak a peek, below is how I would draw this out:

-{% include figure image_path="/assets/images/posts/hacking_lab/virtual_windows_lab.png" alt="Virtual Windows Lab Diagram" caption="A virutal Windows lab, a single physical host runs virtualisation software called a Hypervisor; virtual Windows clients can communicate via a virtual network to a Windows server." %}
+{% include figure image_path="/assets/images/posts/hacking_lab/virtual_windows_lab.png" alt="Virtual Windows Lab Diagram" caption="A virtual Windows lab, a single physical host runs virtualisation software called a Hypervisor; virtual Windows clients can communicate via a virtual network to a Windows server." %}

 As you go further in this article, I hope you'll find that using this VM based approach gives you the flexibility to learn whatever you want.